nunoi/nunoi.github.io/_posts/2016-06-20-headtracking.md

 #### Old mobile phone
 If you have an old android mobile phone you can use it with [opentrack](https://github.com/opentrack/opentrack/wiki/Smartphone-Headtracking) to provide you with webcam-less head tracking.
 You'll just need to install an android program that captures your movements using the phone's sensors and sends them to opentrack on your PC.

+## Additional resources

+You can find an excellent overview of headtracking and how to setup opentrack in the [IL-2 forums](https://forum.il2sturmovik.com/topic/34403-a-complete-guide-to-set-up-head-tracking-opentrack/)